MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 No player may hold the same Brand type twice in succession.

-: A Behemoth point of view for Contest Challenge Mode E1 can be found [here](https://www.youtube.com/watch?v=lNSwHrKRpH4).
+: A Behemoth point of view for Totems Contest Challenge Mode can be found [here](https://www.youtube.com/watch?v=lNSwHrKRpH4).

 ## Rewards
 One of the following:
 - Doom of Chelchis
-- Class Item
+- Qullim's Terminus
 - Chest
 - Legs
+- Class Item

 ---